Guild joins Amicus Brief in Support of Comic Creators & Artist

 Current members only please.

 Please note: volunteer illustrators create original work for a cover that illustrates the feature story.
 Illustrators may be chosen at the Art Director's discretion for either the current cover or a future cover, depending on the appropriateness of their style to the topic being illustrated.
+A volunteer illlustrator will receive credit on the front cover and in the masthead, and a paragraph about the illustrator and his/her work will be printed on page 2.

 -Ideas for articles and info you'd like to see in Guild News.